The end-to-end flow with Claude Code on an AI-native boilerplate. What the human does, what the agent does, and why the result is 5x faster.

 The new AI builder's flow in 2026 isn't "open VS Code and start typing."
-It's open Claude Code and
+It's open Claude Code and let the agent start on your boilerplate.
+The productivity gap is brutal.

-This guide explains the concrete flow: how you work in an AI-native boilerplate with Claude Code,
+This guide explains the concrete flow: how you work in an AI-native boilerplate with Claude Code, what the human does, what the agent does.

 Human Agent